pachyderm/pachyderm/doc/docs/1.10.x/reference/pipeline_spec.md

 - The storage container requests 0 CPU and the amount of memory set by the [cache_size](#cache-size-optional) parameter.

-The `resource_requests` enables you to overwrite these default values.
+The `resource_requests` parameter enables you to overwrite these default values.

 The `memory` field is a string that describes the amount of memory, in bytes, that each worker needs.
 Allowed SI suffixes include M, K, G, Mi, Ki, Gi, and